Storytelling at Work: A Trainer’s Practical Playbook

 She walks into the Contact Center — not knowing I’ve sent three Agents away.
 Then I ask the group, “What did she see?”

-People visualize the floor.
-And then say, “Everyone is busy!”
+People visualize the floor — and then say, “Everyone is busy!”

 They call out, “Occupancy.”

-And what went down?”
-“Service Level.”
+“And what went down?” someone calls out.
+“Service level!”

 People laugh — and they remember.

-You can study this craft.
-I took a storytelling class with Bernadette Jiwa that sharpened my structure.
 Books help too.
 Made to Stick by Chip & Dan Heath is a favorite on making ideas engaging and memorable.

 When I build a presentation, I look for the moment where a story can: